fence with sign that says "this way" with arrow

 Web Site Technology & Platform

 This is very important.
 The first question should be whether you need to replatform or not.
-If you’re on Wordpress, if you remain then you can simply do a retheme or “reskin” of the existing install (cheapest option).
+If you’re on Wordpress and wish to remain then you can simply do a retheme or “reskin” of the existing install (cheapest option).
 If you feel you need to shift to Drupal for instance, you will need to rebuild from scratch.

 If you’re to replatform there is an endless debate between Open Source vs Commercial vs Proprietary content management systems.
 This is an entire (long) blog post of it’s own, so I’ll boil this down to a few considerations: